 During the award acceptance process, SPA will check with Research Integrity and Compliance staff to ensure that all compliance items have been completed as required for the awarding sponsor and NDSU policy.
 Compliance items may include IRB, IACUC, IBC, COI, Export Controls, and PHS FCOI.
 Sponsors typically require pending compliance matters to be completed prior to finalization of an award.

-All sponsored project awards contain terms and conditions; SPA and/or the Industry Engagement and Intellectual Property staff complete a comprehensive review of all of the terms and conditions of the award.
+All sponsored project awards contain terms and conditions; SPA and/or the Innovation and Economic Development staff complete a comprehensive review of all of the terms and conditions of the award.
 Terms and conditions often contain prior approval requirements, for example for foreign travel, food, or equipment.
 They may also contain requirements for budget expenditures and unallowable costs.
 Additional requirements may be included for the submission of technical reports that need to be submitted by the PI.
 Some terms may require negotiating changes with a sponsor.

 SPA/Business Development are responsible for conducting all negotiations with sponsors to obtain mutually-acceptable terms and conditions that will allow NDSU to accept the award in accordance with federal regulations, sponsor policies, North Dakota law and NDSU policies and practices.
 Award terms that generally require negotiation include: